-When a character obtains a natural 1 in the attack roll he also scores a critical failure, also known as “fumbles”.
+When a character obtains a natural 1 in the attack roll it is considered a critical failure, also known as “fumbles”.
 Such attacks automatically fail, regardless of how high the attack bonus is.
 These fumbles also have additional consequences, besides failing to hit the target.
-When a character rolls a natural 1 he automatic misses the attack but he must roll another d20 and depending on the result one of effect might happen, as shown on the following table.
+When a character rolls a natural 1 they automatic miss the attack and must roll another d20.
+Depending on the result one of the following effects take effect.

 |Die Result||Fumble Effect|

 |1-6||Ranged: Attack failed with no additional effect|

 |7-9||Ranged: Attack targets a random square adjacent to the